ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R7]**

-A L2 MUST record and provide access to the Transaction Fee that the Transaction Sender has included in the Transaction when a Transaction has been sent to the L2.
+An L2 MUST record and provide access to the Transaction Fee that the Transaction Sender has included in the Transaction when a Transaction has been sent to the L2.

-[[R7]](#r7) Testability: A L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
+[[R7]](#r7) Testability: An L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
 Since L2 transactions are recorded on a Sequencer until they are recorded and finalized on both the L2 and the Layer 1, and since a Sequencer is open to a transaction's sender, and since a Sequencer is part of a L2 protocol, and since L2 protocols have test suits to validate, write and read transactions and their fees such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests), the requirement is testable.

 #### **[R8]**

-A L2 MUST record and provide access to the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been processed by the L2.
+An L2 MUST record and provide access to the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been processed by the L2.

-[[R8]](#r8) Testability: A L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
+[[R8]](#r8) Testability: An L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
 Since L2 transactions are recorded on a Sequencer until they are recorded and finalized on both the L2 and the Layer 1, and since L2 protocols have test suits to validate, write and read transactions and their fees such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests), the requirement is testable.

 #### **[R9]**

-A L2 MUST record and provide access to the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on theL2.
+An L2 MUST record and provide access to the Transaction Fee that has been charged to the Transaction Sender when a Transaction has been finalized on theL2.

 Transaction finality in the context of this document is defined as the condition when a transaction can no longer be reverted on a L2.
-Not that the finality condition will vary by L2.
-L2 finality requirements are outside of the scope of this document.
+Note that the finality condition will vary by L2, and that L2 finality requirements are outside of the scope of this document.

-[[R9]](#r9) Testability: A L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
+[[R9]](#r9) Testability: An L2 transaction always contains a Transaction Fee as this is necessary to pay for the resource use of a submitted Transaction.
 Since L2 transactions are recorded on a Sequencer until they are recorded and finalized on both the L2 and the Layer 1, and since L2 protocols have test suits to validate, write and read transactions and their fees such as [Arbitrum One/Nitro](https://github.com/OffchainLabs/nitro/tree/master/system_tests), the requirement is testable.

 #### **[R10]**